Mike11199/.NET-typescript-rock-climbing-and-ski-shop/README.md

+# Local development

+From the repository root, run `make dev` to start the Vite frontend and .NET API together with hot reload.
+Press Ctrl+C to stop both.

+- First checkout: `make install` installs dependencies.
+Requires Node.js 18+, a .NET SDK/runtime compatible with the API's `net7.0` target, and GNU Make.
+- The API uses port 5001; Vite prints the frontend URL when it starts.
+- The API uses your existing .NET development user secrets for `ConnectionStrings:DefaultConnection` and `Jwt:Key`.
+Starting the app does not create a database or change AWS resources.
+- `make` or `make help` lists build, test, and individual-server commands.
+CDK tests also require `uv`.

 <h1>Live Website</h1>

 - Main Site - AWS ECS - CI/CD Pipeline and EC2 Load Balancer on Custom Domain
   - https://alpine-peak-climbing-ski-gear.com/
-  - Three docker containers hosted on AWS ECS and reverse proxied by Nginx.
+  - Two docker containers hosted on AWS ECS and reverse proxied by Nginx.
   - CI/CD pipeline rebuilds and deploys docker images to AWS ECS whenever a new commit is pushed to the `docker-aws-ecs` branch on GitHub.
   - An EC2 Application Load Balancer reroutes traffic to the ECS cluster even when the IP address of it changes due to the CI/CD pipeline.
   - EC2 Load balancer automatically redirects HTTP port 80 to HTTPS port 443 which has an AWS SSL Certificate.